gibsongreen/CLS/README.md

 This project was made throughout the Fall Semester of 2021, as an integration school project for Programming II at Florida Gulf Coast University.

+Version Control System
+Utilization of Git and Github

+Sprint History
+1. Creat Database file and basic Frontend (HTML and CSS) with Flask
+2. Create UI to manipulate and parse Database
+3. Upload, Download, and Display files from S3
+4. Integate DB and S3 interactions with Flask
+5. Create and integrate React with DB and S3

+Frontend
+React
+HTML
+CSS

+Backend
+Flask
+SQLAlchemy
+S3, CloudFront

 # Demonstration
  ![Alt text](gibsongreen/OOPorject/files/ezgif-7-58c6575f54.gif)
 # Documentation